Watercolor Painting Process – Part 2

 © Patsy H. Parker

-Posted on September 1, 2014, in Art Talk, My Thoughts, watercolor paintings, Writing and tagged Arches watercolor paper, colored pencil drawing, drawing, lightboard, paintings, pencil drawing, stretching watercolor paper, watercolor painting, watercolor painting process - part 1, watercolor painting process - part 2, watercolor painting process - part 3, watercolor painting process - part 4, watercolor painting process - part 5, watercolor paper.
+Posted on September 1, 2014, in Art Talk and tagged watercolor painting, watercolor painting process - part 1, watercolor painting process - part 2, watercolor painting process - part 3, watercolor painting process - part 4, watercolor painting process - part 5.
 Bookmark the permalink.
 6 Comments.